 - Better automatic volume adjustments

 Open-fit hearing aids leave your ear canal at least partially open and are now state-of-the-art for high-frequency hearing loss.
-Open-fit hearing aids allow low- and mid-frequency sounds into the ear normally, so that only high-frequency sounds are amplified.
+Open-fit hearing aids allow low-frequency and mid-frequency sounds into the ear normally, so that only high-frequency sounds are amplified.

 To find the best hearing aid for your situation, make an appointment with an audiologist to have your hearing tested and to discuss your specific needs.
 Together, you can decide which features will be most helpful for your hearing loss.